danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 }
 ```

-We can now add `NSAtrributedString` extensions that get a single or all attributes at a certain range:
+We can now add `NSAtrributedString` extensions to fetch attributes at a certain range:

 ```swift
 public extension NSAttributedString {